JiaWei22/PSInet/README.md

 # isnet
-The code, trained models, and a visualization interface program for our paper
+The code, trained models, and a visualization interface program for our paper.